-- a meeting with a representative(s) from the governors; - meetings with groups of children; and - the opportunity for the children, parents, teaching and support staff to complete an online, confidential questionnaire.
+- a meeting with a representative from the governors; - meetings with groups of children; and - the opportunity for the children, parents, teaching and support staff to complete a confidential, online questionnaire.

 Where, owing to the action short of strike, this evidence base was not available, it has been referenced in the body of the inspection report.